Asymptotics of the radiation field for the massless Dirac-Coulomb system: The boundary operator

 The last term can be similarly estimated by $Ch\norm{Gu}^{2} + \bo(h^{\infty})\norm{u}_{\cX^{s}_{h}}^{2}$.
 We finally consider the term involving $E''$.
 Writing

 with $E_{0} \in \Psibh$ microsupported away from $\Sigmadot_h$, the Hardy inequality yields

 where $\tG$ is elliptic on the microsupport of $E_{0}$.
-As $E_{0}$ is microsupported in the elliptic set, we can guarantee that $\tG$ is also microsupported in the ellptic set.
+As $E_{0}$ is microsupported in the elliptic set, we can guarantee that $\tG$ is also microsupported in the elliptic set.
 Corollary~\ref{prop:better-h-factor-ellip} then applies to yield

 Taking $\delta$ small and $\beta$ large then provides the desired bound for $\norm{Qu}$. \end{proof}